whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-22-Popsugar-Must-Have-January-2016-Review-Coupon.md

 <img src="/images/PopsugarJan2016BlueSkyDayDesignerWeeklyPlanner2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>The first few pages asks you to set your goals for this year and what your thoughts and dreams about what you plan to do this year.
+<p>The first few pages asks you to set your goals for this year, your dreams and ideas about the life you want to live, and your vision of what the coming year could be.
 I thought that was pretty unique and helpful!</p>

 <br>